 When you suffer from anxiety attacks, you tend to become hypersensitive to your body.
 You fear your anxiety attacks, and you notice every single time you feel tired, lightheaded, sick, etc. You notice each and every ache and pain, and you notice when you're not thinking clearly.
 Every time you notice any of these changes, your anxiety spikes as a result.

 Sugar itself doesn't necessarily cause any of these sensations.
 But sugar does stimulate various sensations in your body.
-Glucose – and the insulin released to counter glucose – can cause fatigue, trouble thinking, blurry vision and general ill feeling.
+Glucose - and the insulin released to counter glucose - can cause fatigue, trouble thinking, blurry vision and general ill feelings.
 For those without anxiety, many of these symptoms go unnoticed.
 But for those with anxiety, each and every one makes you worry that a panic attack is coming, and that fear increases your likelihood of getting one.
 Furthermore, sugar consumption may leave you with a stomach ache, if you each too much of it.
 This experience of physical discomfort can also trigger or worsen your anxiety.

 Symptoms of Sugar Rushes

-Similarly, sugar rush and withdrawal do have a tendency to cause some of the physical symptoms of anxiety, like shaking and nervousness.
+Similarly, sugar rush and withdrawal do have a tendency to mimic some of the physical symptoms of anxiety, like shaking and nervousness.
 This is linked to the rush of energy that you get as the glucose is broken down in your bloodstream in order to release sharp spikes of energy.
 For most people, this only occurs after considerable sugar consumption, but depending on what you eat and how long you go before eating again, you may be at risk of over stimulating your body and worsening anxiety if you eat sugar.

-These symptoms are not causing anxiety, but if you already have anxiety, the added shaking and tension will make your anxiety worse.
+These symptoms are not causing anxiety, but if you already have anxiety, the added shaking and tension may make your anxiety worse.

 Research Into Sugar and Anxiety

-Another study published in 2009 found that long term sugar use seemed more likely to impair memory and reduce the ability to fight anxiety, although the mechanisms of this are unclear.
-These seem to indicate that sugar will affect your ability to live with anxiety, even if it is not causing the anxiety itself.
+Another study published in 2009 found that long term sugar use seemed more likely to impair memory and reduce the ability to fight anxiety, although the mechanisms of how this happened are unclear.
+These studies suggest that sugar may affect your ability to cope with anxiety.

 What to Do About Anxiety and Blood Sugar